Monovisc vs Synvisc: Composition & Treatment

-Patients with knee osteoarthritis, a type of arthritis in which the knee suffers damage due to the wearing down of the protective cartilage, often find themselves in pain or with joint stiffness that limits their mobility and impedes on their daily activities.
-Thus, managing this condition by alleviating the symptoms of knee osteoarthritis is of prime importance, so that the patient can improve their quality of life.
+Patients with knee osteoarthritis, a type of arthritis in which the knee suffers damage due to the wearing down of its protective cartilage, often find themselves suffering from pain or joint stiffness that limits their mobility and impedes their daily activities.
+Managing this condition by alleviating the symptoms of knee osteoarthritis is necessary to improve patients' quality of life.

-Currently, the methods of managing knee osteoarthritis include pain medications such as acetaminophen, physical therapy, weight loss management (if obesity is a factor).
-In addition, second-line medications like intraarticular corticosteroids and intraarticular hyaluronic acid can be employed if the previously mentioned treatments failed to produce an adequate clinical response.
+Currently, the methods of managing knee osteoarthritis include pain medications such as acetaminophen, physical therapy, and weight loss management (if obesity is a factor).
+Additionally, second-line medications like intraarticular corticosteroids and intraarticular hyaluronic acid can be employed if the initial approach does not produce an adequate clinical response.

 Intraarticular hyaluronic acid injections are a form of viscosupplementation therapy.
 Viscosupplements are used to lubricate and cushion the affected joint in order to prevent further progression and reduce symptoms of the disease.
-They are able to achieve this because they are designed to be similar, both in composition and physical characteristics, of human synovial fluid, a component found in the knee joint that plays a vital role in the lubrication of the joint.
+They are similar in composition and physical characteristics to human synovial fluid, a component found in the knee joint that plays a vital role in its lubrication.

-How do the orthopedic injections Monovisc and Synvisc differ from each other?
+How do the orthopedic injections Monovisc and Synvisc differ?

-Synvisc has a composition that is unique among all hyaluronic acid viscosupplements.
-The main ingredient in Synvisc is a cross-linked derivative of hyaluronic acid that is made up of two polymers, hylan A (a soluble, high-molecular weight molecule that makes up 80% of the compound) and hylan B (an insoluble gel-like continuous molecular network that makes up the remaining 20% of the compound).
-In contrast, Monovisc is made of cross-linked hyaluronan of high molecular weight.
+Synvisc is unique among all hyaluronic acid viscosupplements.
+The main ingredient in Synvisc is a cross-linked derivative of hyaluronic acid that contains two polymers, hylan A (a soluble, high-molecular weight molecule that makes up 80% of the compound) and hylan B (an insoluble gel-like continuous molecular network that makes up the remaining 20% of the compound).
+In contrast, Monovisc contains cross-linked hyaluronan of high molecular weight.

 Hyaluronic acid sources

-The hyaluronic acid in Monovisc is derived from bacterial fermentation, whereas the hylan that makes up Synvisc is produced from rooster combs.
-Thus, patients with hypersensitivity to avian proteins, feathers or egg products may consider Monovisc to be the more suitable treatment for them.
+The hyaluronic acid in Monovisc is derived from bacterial fermentation, whereas the hylan in Synvisc is produced from rooster combs.
+Thus, patients with hypersensitivity to avian proteins, feathers and/or egg products may consider Monovisc to be the more suitable treatment for them.